INTRODUCTION

 c.
 The seed of the birth is the word of God, Luke 8:11; 1 Peter 1:23.

-Illustration: The seed is planted by the preaching of the word of God.
+ILLUSTRATION: The seed is planted by preaching the word of God.
 The believer acquires faith, compelled to repent, confesses the name of Jesus, and then demonstrates obedience in baptism.
-It is then he is born "out of the water and of the Spirit."
+He is born "out of the water and of the Spirit."
 Notice if you would the conversion of the Ethiopian, in Acts 8:29-39.
-The noble treasurer:

-3. Baptized in water, Acts 8:38-39.
-Finally, he desired to be baptized in order to enter into the kingdom of God.
+3) Baptized in water, Acts 8:38-39.
+Finally, he desired to be baptized to enter the kingdom of God.
 "He commanded the chariot to stand still.
 And both Philip and the eunuch went down into the water, and he was baptized.
-Now when they came up out of the water, the Spirit of the Lord caught away Philip," Acts 8:38-39.
+When they came out of the water, the Spirit of the Lord caught away Philip," Acts 8:38-39.
 Birth took place when he came up out of the water!
-He experienced at that moment the "new birth."
+He experienced the "new birth."

 b.
 Further, baptism of Jesus: "As soon as Jesus was baptized, he went up out of the water.
 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and lighting on him," Matthew 3:16.